accumu/redirprg/README.md

 An Apache HTTPD RewriteMap program for choosing an offload target suitable for requested URI.

-Developed to meet the needs of http://ftp.acc.umu.se/ - the file archive of Academic Computer Club (ACC), Umeå University, Sweden.
+Developed to meet the needs of https://mirror.accum.se/ - the file archive of Academic Computer Club (ACC), Umeå, Sweden.
 The archive hosts all kinds of Open Source software ranging from small archive files to large DVD images.